Cascade High School (Indiana)

-Cascade High School is a public high school located in Clayton, Indiana.
+Cascade High School is a public high school located in Liberty Township, Hendricks County, Indiana, with a Clayton postal address, and in proximity to Clayton.
 It serves grades 9-12 for the Mill Creek Community School Corporation.

+The district includes Amo, Clayton, Coatesville, and Stilesville, as well as a small section of Plainfield.

 History

 Cascade High School was established in 1964 as a consolidation of Clayton, Amo, and Stilesville High Schools.

 Demographics

 21.4% of the students were eligible for free or reduced-cost lunch.
 For 2017–18, Cascade was a Title I school.

 Athletics

 The Cascade Cadets compete in the Indiana Crossroads Conference.
 School colors are Columbia blue and black.
 For 2019–20, the following Indiana High School Athletic Association (IHSAA) sanctioned sports were offered: